EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions&Answers.md

 ### Question 5.

 The correct answer is Answer C. With only a few exceptions, lawyers are not allowed to solicit employment face-to-face, by live telephone contact, or through real-time electronic communication.
 A text message, unlike for example a “live chat" over the internet, is not a real-time electronic communication.
 Like an e-mail or a letter, a text message does not require an immediate response.
-Therefore, lawyers may solicit by text just as they could by letter, as long as the message contains the words "advertising material” at the beginning and end of each message to someone other than Judy's close personal friends.
+Therefore, lawyers may solicit by text just as they could by letter, as long as the message contains the words "advertising material" at the beginning and end of each message to someone other than Judy's close personal friends.
 Answer A is incorrect because it states the general rule for lawyer communications rather than the specific rule dealing with solicitation.
 Answer B. is incorrect because this is not a real-time electronic contact and therefore Judy is not limited to contacting only close personal friends.
 Answer D. is incorrect for the same reason.

 ### Question 6.

 The correct answer is Answer A. The proposal would be a written solicitation of work, which normally would require the warning to the recipient that it is "advertising material."
 However, no such warning is necessary because the recipient asked to receive the proposal.
 Comment 7 to Rule 7.3.
-Answer B. is incorrect because "advertising material” need not be included on the outside of the envelope of a response to a request for information from a potential client.
+Answer B. is incorrect because "advertising material" need not be included on the outside of the envelope of a response to a request for information from a potential client.
 Answers C & D are incorrect, because they involve the conditions applicable to an attorney’s face-to-face, live telephone, or real-time electronic solicitation.
 Those conditions don’t apply here, because the attorney has not engaged in any such solicitation, but is responding to an inquiry from a prospective client.

 ### Question 7.